 Milling machines traditionally are found as part of heavy industry.
 Mini milling machines are simply smaller versions of their larger counterparts, suitable for use in small machine shops or home workshops.
 These are also known as benchtop milling machines, at home in a variety of situations.

-Most mini milling machines are vertical mills, making them highly versatile.
+Most small milling machines are vertical mills, making them highly versatile.
 The addition of CNC – Computer Numerical Control – technology to mini milling machines means that modern mini mills can be used for a wide variety of applications.
 Variable speed control allows operators to adjust for cutting different materials, adding more versatility.

 The world of mini milling machines is the same as larger versions, just smaller.
 The most common types of work done by these devices are sand casting patterns for metal foundries and selective machining such as drilling holes or making slots in a material.
 These models often feature an indexable table that moves up and down to allow access to the workpiece.